jbpoline/Bic_day/bic/talk.rst

 - Can I find out if there's a mistake?
 - How long to find out that there's a problem in the analysis ?
-- Knowing your tools - knowning them well to progress rapidely
+- Knowing your tools - knowing them well enough to be fluent
 - learning the right tools : the difference between walking or a good motorbike

-Clarity / Enpowering
+Clarity / Empowering
 --------------------

 * Knowing how to create the tools will free your mind for new ideas.
-* New tools are constantly emmerging - but they never are exactly what's needed
+* New tools are constantly emerging - but they never are exactly what's needed
 * Constructing the tool may take time - it will save some.

 ..
 Again : we need to empower students and researcher with the freedom to analyse the data the way they want, rather than having to re-use scripts and be constraint by those